The Quest for an Agile Company: Five Years tangly llc

 Agility is woven into our culture and processes.

-Agile organizations must be fast-moving and flexible, have rapid response to unexpected obstacles, lead change, be in touch with customers.
+Agile organizations must be fast-moving and flexible, have rapid response to unexpected obstacles, lead change, and be in touch with customers.

-They have a continuous competitive advantage, and a flat organizational structure for quick communication [2].
+They have a continuous competitive advantage and a flat organizational structure for quick communication [2].

-Life isn’t about finding yourself.
+Life is not about finding yourself.
 Life is about creating yourself.

 — George Bernard Shaw

 In other words, an agile organization is optimized for a VUCA - Volatile, Uncertain, Complex, Ambiguous - environment.
-The organization should provide vision, understanding, courage and adaptability.
+The organization should provide vision, understanding, courage, and adaptability.

-There is simply no way to build tomorrow’s essential organizational capabilities – resilience, innovation and employee engagement – atop the scaffolding of 20th century management principles.
+There is simply no way to build tomorrow’s essential organizational capabilities – resilience, innovation, and employee engagement – atop the scaffolding of 20th century management principles.

 — Gary Hamel